Creative Rest

 That always helps me breathe easier.
 Then what I do is check the plan.
 A guy who helped us when we had the grocery store had a saying, “Plan your work and work your plan.”
 It’s probably a really old saying.
 I’m not sure that he made it up, but I remember it.
 And it works.

-That’s why I love Orna Ross’s Go Creative Planners.
+That’s why I love planners.
 We challenge ourselves, ask probing questions about who we are as a person, as an author, and we apply the answers to our plans and where we want to go.
 What we determine as our personal success and then how to create that sort of success.

 Even writing this now, doesn’t feel like anything helpful.
 It doesn’t feel important or profound and that is what I want to write.
 I want to write what might help someone, something that might make a difference in their life.